Basic-Data-Infrastructure/developer-portal/writing-a-service.md

 order: 1
 ---

-## Designing the API
+## Designing the API -- existing standards

 When designing a new API in the Logistics sector, we recommend using existing standards for entities from the world of logistics, such as vehicle, route, location, trip and transport order.

-[Open Trip Model](https://www.sutc.nl/en_US/open-trip-model) has standardized these entities and [documented](https://otm5.opentripmodel.org) them, so that anyone may use them and data exchange will become much more simple.
+[Open Trip Model](https://www.sutc.nl/en_US/open-trip-model) has standardized logistics entities and [documented](https://otm5.opentripmodel.org) them, so that anyone may use them and data exchange will become much more simple.

+[EPCIS](https://www.gs1.org/standards/epcis) is a data sharing standard for enabling visibility, within organisations as well as across an entire supply chain of trading partners and other stakeholders.
+It helps provide the “what, when, where, why and how” of products and other assets, enabling the capture and sharing of interoperable information about status, location, movement and chain of custody.

 ## BDI Enabling